andylytical/brewpi-scripts/README.md

    12 */4 * * * python3 /home/pi/brewpi-scripts/backup/backup_brewlogs.py
    ```
 ## Verify installation
-### Manually generate offline brewlog graphs
+### Manually generate static HTML pages with brewlog graphs
 1. `python3 /home/pi/brewpi-scripts/backup/mk_brewlog_graphs.py`
 ### Force live backup of brewlog data
 1. `python3 /home/pi/brewpi-scripts/backup/backup_brewlogs.py`
 ### Verify brewlog backup graphs
 1. On your local computer, browse to dropbox sync folder
-1. Go to the folder you created in the first step of Installation above
+1. Go to the folder you created in the first step of Installation above (ie: *configure access to Dropbox*)
-1. Double-click an HTML file from a current or previous brewlog
+1. Double-click an HTML file from the current or a previous brewlog